 Based on the type of assets the Company invests in, it is exposed to Market Risk.
-The total Company asset exposure is €53,3M on a SII basis.
+The total Company asset exposure is €61,2M on a SII basis.

-This is allocated as follows:
+This is allocated as follows (all monetary figures are in million euros):